varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-1-dir/assets.md

 (content:references:npv-decision-tool)=
 ### Decisions
 The [net present value is often used as a decision tool](https://www.investopedia.com/terms/n/npv-rule.asp) to rank a particular project or investment against alternative investments.
-In this context, the discount rate $r_{t+1,t}$ represents the minimum rate of return that a decision-maker would accept for a project or investment compared to a hypothetical risk-free alternative investment, e.g., [a zero-coupon bond](https://www.finra.org/investors/insights/zero-coupon-bonds) with the same time-to-maturity as the project.
+In this context, the discount rate $r_{t+1,t}$ represents the minimum rate of return that a decision-maker would accept for a project or investment.
 To evaluate a project or investment, we use the following decision criteria:

 * `NPV < 0`: A negative NPV indicates the proposed asset or project _will generate a loss_ over the time horizon of the project at the given discount rate.
-The decision-maker should counsider alternative investments.
+The decision-maker should consider alternative investments.

 * `NPV = 0`: A zero NPV indicates the proposed project _will breakeven_ over the time horizon of the project at the given discount rate.
 The decision-maker is _indifferent_ to the project.

 * `NPV > 0`: A positive NPV indicates the proposed project _will generate a positive return_ over the time horizon of the project at the given discount rate.
 The decision-maker should consider choosing the proposed project.

-The `NPV` decision rules relies on computing the sum of discounted future cash flows.
+The `NPV` decision rule relies on computing the sum of discounted future cash flows.
 However, in these calculations, what discount rate should we use?
-This question is difficult; the correct discount rate varies between applications and industries, and is subjective to the decision-maker.
+This question is difficult; the correct discount rate varies between applications and industries and is subjective to the decision-maker.

 Let's consider an example to illustrate the `NPV` decision rule concerning the installation of an upgraded lighting system in a building ({prf:ref}`npv-decision-rule-example-MIT`):